chungyilin/nlplab-web/README.md

 - Occuring `ImproperlyConfigured: No Facebook app configured: please add a SocialApp using the Django admin` when running server:

-You need to [create an admin user](https://djangogirlstaipei.gitbooks.io/django-girls-taipei-tutorial/content/django/admin.html) for diango app:
+Step 1.
+You need to [create an admin user](https://djangogirlstaipei.gitbooks.io/django-girls-taipei-tutorial/content/django/admin.html) for this diango app:
 ```
 > python manage.py createsuperuser
 ```

+Step 2.
+After that, navigate to `http://localhost:<port>/admin/` (runserver first), then log in with your account and password that you just created with `createsuperuser`.

+Step 3.
+Navigate to `http://localhost:8000/admin/socialaccount/socialapp/add/` to add a social application for Facebook.

+Step 4.
+Go to [Facebook developers](https://developers.facebook.com/) to create an app in order to get app ID and app secret key for this django app.

+Step 5.
+After created, go to `Settings > Basics` to get app ID and app secret key, then copy the keys and paste then to Django application form.